nftchance/plug-types/README.md

 })
 ```

 With this simple addition to your configuration file you are ready to go.
-Generate the `Solidity` file with `bun emporium generate` and go focus on the core mechanisms of your protocol.
+Generate your `Types.sol` with `bun emporium generate` and go focus on the core mechanisms of your protocol.

-## Dangerous Usage

-You can strip the configuration back to the absolute barebones so that the types for the `emporium` framework are not included in the generated files.